dmytro-koliada/cinema-web-app/README.md

 It uses popular frameworks as Spring and Hibernate, implements such principles as DI, SOLID and REST.

 Using this application, you will be able to register users or also log into an already created account (using a login (which is email) and password).
 You can also manually add administrators to the database who will have additional advantages, and if desired, expand the list of roles.
-Also, users and administrators can be shown: cinema halls, available movie shows, movies, some specific movie show.
+Also, users and administrators can be shown: cinema halls, available movie shows and movies.
 Admins can add new cinemas and movies.
-Users can receive their orders and shopping carts, fulfill orders and add tickets for some movie sessions to the shopping cart.
-Using different endpoints.
+Users can receive their orders and shopping carts, fulfill orders and add tickets for some movie sessions to the shopping cart using different endpoints.

+# Technologies
+1. Java (JDK version 17)
+2. Hibernate (version 5.4.27.Final)
+3. Spring (Spring Core, Spring Web, Spring Security)
+4. MySQL (version 8.0.22)
+5. Tomcat (version 9.0.50), to run application locally

 # In this application you can find such endpoints by roles that have access to them:
 - POST: /register - all